Japan Tobacco: JT today

-Japan Tobacco has 66.4% of the cigarette market in Japan.
+Japan Tobacco has 66% of the cigarette market in Japan.
 Although tobacco consumption is declining, the Japanese remain heavy smokers, consuming an average of 1,800 cigarettes per capita in 2013, compared to about 1,000 per capita in the United States.
 The Japanese government aimed to reduce cigarette smoking rates among adults to 12% over the next 10 years, starting from 2012.

 In April 2012 it was announced that Mitsuomi Koizumi would become president, and president Hiroshi Kimura would become chairman of JT. and Chairman Yoji Wakui would retire.
 Wakui had previously been a bureaucrat at the ministry of finance.
 Koizumi assuming the presidency meant that for the first time since the 1985 privatization neither president nor chairman was from the Ministry of Finance.
 Koizumi, who had been Executive Deputy President, became president in June 2012.

 On 30 October 2013 JT announced that it would close four Japanese factories and cut 1,600 jobs in Japan through voluntary retirements.
 This was planned to be completed by March 2016.
 JT also planned to consolidate 25 branch offices into 15 regional headquarters, and close leaf-processing and vending machine operations.

 Japan Tobacco also operates in foods, pharmaceuticals, agribusiness, engineering, and real estate.
 It left the beverage industry in September 2015.
 As part of the company's pharma activities, it divested a compound collection of potassium channel inhibitors to Metrion Biosciences in 2018.
+In its processed food business, key products include Sanuki Udon frozen noodles and HIMAX yeast extract.